 One of the best ways to take in Dubrovnik is from the top of its famous walls.
 The ancient fortifications spend their days in peace now; it takes about an hour to walk the entire structure but it’s a great way to exercise, spend time outside, and get a unique feel for the city.
 It’s also a great way to see landmarks you might otherwise miss during a short visit.
 Be sure to hang onto your ticket!
 Oh, and don’t forget to pick up some new walk

 Dubrovnik’s Old City is a UNESCO World Heritage Site that’s chock full of Baroque, Gothic, and Renaissance architecture.
 There’s plenty of walking to be done in the Old City, so be sure to get some good shoes!
 Relax by Big Onofrio´s Fountain, stroll the Placa Stradun street running through the heart of the city, or take in historic Fort Lovrijenac.
 Entrance to the Fort is free with a city wall ticket.

 Every Croatia Island Has its Own Flair

 With over 1,000 islands forming the jagged Croatian coast, it’s only natural that each one has its own special character.
 Some have more of a party atmosphere, while others take relaxation so seriously that they don’t even permit cars.
-The most well-known islands include Hvar, Korčula, Murter, and Brač.
+The most well-known and best Croatian islands include Hvar, Korčula, Murter, and Brač.
 You’ll find some commonalities, of course, but the differences in local history, cuisine, and culture make for an endlessly fascinating experience.